-Tracking is what it’s called when cat litter gets caught in your cat’s paws and is then “tracked” outside of the litter box.
+Tracking is when cat litter gets caught in your cat’s paws and is then “tracked” outside of the litter box.
 Depending on your cat’s fur, different kinds of cat litter may or may not stick as much as others.
 The only way to find out for sure is by trial and error.

 + Free Shipping at Chewy.com

 My Cats All Prefer Different Cat Litter.
 What Can I Do?

 The best cat litter for multiple cats is ultimately going to be the one that all of the cats reliably use.
 However, if your cats have different preferences, and refuse to all use the same kind of litter, you may need to get more creative with your litter box setups.

 Cats may not do as well if their litter box is filled with a completely new kind of litter all at once.
 The rule of thumb with introducing new litter is to do it gradually and give the cats time to adjust.
 At first, they may not notice any real changes, but as the new litter content grows, they may let you know if they’re not a fan.

 Many owners with multiple cats mix different kinds of litter in a litter box to make their own mix that their cats happily use.
 This may seem like far too much trouble for some cat owners, but others swear it’s how they get their cats to use different litter to help cut down on things like dust or wasted litter.

 The simple solution here is to have different kinds of litter in different boxes around your home.
 It is recommended to have at least one litter box per cat which allows owners the ability to try out different kinds of litter to see what their cats prefer.